Status-200-Coffee/Coffee-Connoisseur-api/README.md

 ```
 $ npm run start
 ```
-You should seed the following string in the console:
+You should see the following string in the console:
 `"Server running on http://localhost:9090"`

 ## Feedback and Support